Three advantages of edible landscaping

 Any savvy chef knows that the best dishes start with the freshest ingredients.
 And it can't get any fresher than picking from your own backyard.

 The well-stocked edible garden includes the staples: tomatoes, peppers, squash and an abundant bouquet of your favorite herbs.
 However, there are plants growing in your backyard that you may not even know are edible – fiddlehead fern, dandelion and prickly pear.
 Look for these:

 Fiddlehead ferns are just a fancy name for the unfurled fronds of a young ostrich fern.
 The ferns are very delicate and should be picked as soon as they emerge from the ground in early spring.
 Carefully brush away the brown scales and boil in salted water or steam for 20 minutes.
 Serve immediately with melted butter.
+Note:

 The Center for Disease Control advises to cook fiddleheads thoroughly before eating

 -- boil for at least 10 minutes.
 A number of food-born illnesses have been associated with fiddleheads that were consumed raw or barely cooked.

 One woman's weeds are another woman's salad garnish.
 The dandelion's yellow pom-pom flowers, which litter gardens and fields all across the northern hemisphere, can be plucked and eaten, as can the long green leaves.

 All parts of the dandelion plant are edible and are a good source of vitamins A and C and calcium and may even help combat cancer